-Chinch bugs are most active during the early afternoon when it is sunny and warm.
+Turf damage from severe chinch bug feeding.
+Photo: Jesse Benelli, Envu Building your strategy Chinch bugs are most active during the early afternoon when it is sunny and warm.
 Adults can be seen in the spring on grass blades and nearby structures such as patios, foundation walls and fencing.
-Nymphs will be present from mid-to-late June through to August and will be found near the thatch layer.
+Nymphs will be present from mid-to-late June through August and will be found near the thatch layer.
 The use of a modified flush technique and growing degree models are valuable tools to improve scouting and monitoring.
+The modified flush technique This simple test can help you assess the extent of the problem.
+Take an empty coffee or soup can and remove both lids to make a cylinder.
+Lightly pound the cylinder approximately 5 cm into the ground.
+Fill the cylinder with water and keep refilling it to maintain a stable water level.
+After about 30 seconds, chinch bug nymphs and adults should begin floating to the surface.